paritytech/json-rpc-interface-spec/src/api/chainSpec_unstable_spec.md

 ```

 This format is used when the node does not have access to the raw genesis storage, or chooses to provide only the state root hash.
+If the node has provided a different format, the state root hash can be reconstructed by calculating the Merkle root of the genesis storage entries, or by directly fetching the Merkle value of the genesis block using the `archive` methods if available.
 The `"stateRootHash"` contains a hexadecimal-encoded string representing the Merkle value of the genesis block.

 ### Code Substitues